lakshmisharma17/module20/README.md

 As a resident of California for decades and an  active volunteer in California’s state and city libraries, arts programs, and schools, I have witnessed firsthand the impact of rising housing prices on people’s lives.
 These increases have affected the overall quality of government spending on essential infrastructure and have had a particularly negative impact on talent pool (young families moving out of state due to unaffordability of housing) and small business owners.

 Understanding the socio-economic and geographic factors that influence housing prices is critical for stakeholders such as policymakers, real estate developers, and buyers.
-A predictive model can help anticipate trends and make data-driven decisions to make targeted investments in infrastructure and retain the talent as well as help small buisness owners.
+A predictive model can help anticipate trends and make data-driven decisions to make targeted investments in infrastructure and retain the talent as well as help small buisness owners in California State in the United States.

 #### Research Question